Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/JavascriptInterop.md

 The `js` variable is of the type `JsSystem` and the rest of the expressions return `JsValue`, which represents an arbitrary JavaScript value.

-# The ff:unsafejs package
+# The UnsafeJs module

-This package provides access to unsafe JavaScript features:
+This module provides access to unsafe JavaScript features:

 ```firefly
 // Obtains the JsSystem without a capability